-- 1. Students must complete the Official Withdrawal Form.
-You are not officially withdrawn from the course until you receive official notification from the Registrar. - 2.
+- 1. Students must complete the Official Withdrawal Form provided by the Registrar.
+You are not officially withdrawn from the course until you receive official notification from the Registrar.
+Students must adhere to the add/drop dates of the term. - 2.
 Your confirmation should include the date the withdrawal was official.
 All withdrawals are then processed by the Finance Office to determine the status of your account.
 You will receive notification of your balance or credit within 30 days of your withdrawal.